- Shenan Chuang helped transform the Chinese ad industry

 KLS: Who shaped you and influenced you the most growing up?

-SC: My family has a lot of strong women.
+My family has a lot of strong women.
 My aunts are very, very strong, and they take care of everyone.
 So I think I learned a lot from them, and then also I read a lot.
-In terms of advertising I would have to say David Ogilvy, our founder.
+In terms of advertising I would have to say David Ogilvy

 KLS: Will there ever be a Chinese female president?

 SC: I think in Taiwan it's very likely.

 KLS: What is your advice to young women starting out in marketing communications, PR or advertising, what do you want to tell them?